• Skip to primary navigation

 This recipe lets the chicken shine, so it is essential to ensure you don't end up drying out the chicken.
 Here is how I do that.

-How to make chicken breast cook evenly?
+How do you cook chicken breast evenly?

-Make sure that your chicken breasts are even sized and thick.
-I like to cut mine lengthwise or use a meat mallet to help make sure the thickness of the chicken is pretty even, so it cooks at the same rate.
+Make sure that your chicken breasts are even-sized and thick.
+I like to cut mine lengthwise or use a meat mallet to help make sure the thickness of the chicken is pretty even so it cooks at the same rate.

 What is the best type of pan to use for seared chicken?